trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 ## Will receipt images be exported to Xero?

 Yes!
 The receipt images will be exported to Xero.
-To see them in Xero click the 'paper' icon in the upper right corner of the expense details and view a PDF of the Expensify report including the receipt image.
+To see them in Xero click the 'paper' icon in the upper right corner of the expense details and view a PDF of the Ieatta report including the receipt image.

 ## How does Auto Sync work if your workspace was initially connected to Xero with Auto Sync disabled?

 You can safely switch it on without affecting existing reports that haven't been exported.

-## How does Auto Sync work if a report has already been exported to Xero and reimbursed through ACH or marked as reimbursed in Expensify?
+## How does Auto Sync work if a report has already been exported to Xero and reimbursed through ACH or marked as reimbursed in Ieatta?

 It will be automatically marked as paid in Xero during the next sync.
-You may either manually update by clicking Sync Now in the Connections tab or Expensify does this on your behalf overnight every day!
+You may either manually update by clicking Sync Now in the Connections tab or Ieatta does this on your behalf overnight every day!

 ## How does Auto Sync work if a report has been exported to Xero and marked as paid in Xero?

-It will be automatically marked as reimbursed in Expensify during the next sync.
-If you need it updated immediately please go to the Connections tab and click Sync Now or if you can wait just let Expensify do it for you overnight.
+It will be automatically marked as reimbursed in Ieatta during the next sync.
+If you need it updated immediately please go to the Connections tab and click Sync Now or if you can wait just let Ieatta do it for you overnight.

 ## How does Auto Sync work if a report has been exported to Xero and marked as paid in Xero?